Railway Street Gallery + Aotearoa Art Fair 2025

 to dash against darkness”

-Each artist has responded to the text making reference to the New Zealand landscape and the experience of living under Southern Hemisphere sun.
+Each artist has responded to the text making reference to the New Zealand landscape and the experience of living under the Southern Hemisphere sun.
 The works explore the joy and freedom of the life we have in Aotearoa, two islands surrounded by water at the bottom of the world.
 It looks toward the future with an expression of hope and expresses a sense of abandonment to the beauty of nature.
-As each day ends a new one lies dormant, waiting to be birthed – fuelled by our hopes and dreams.
+As each day ends, a new one lies dormant, waiting to be birthed – fuelled by our hopes and dreams.

 This is a call to look to the future, to leave nostalgic sentiment behind and to action our dreams.